CaribouJohn/apama-extensions/README.md

 ## Known Issues

-There are a number of issues that will be fixed, but please do raise issues in <https://github.com/CaribouJohn/vscode-apama-extensions/issues> if you come accross things.
-I am very open to pull requests to fix things also :)
+There are a number of issues that will be fixed, but please do raise issues via GitHub if you come accross things.
+Pull requests are also very welcome!

 ## Development

 Users are welcome to make pull requests with fixes and enhancements but I reserve the right to control what and when goes into released versions of the extention.

 ## Release Notes

+## v1.2.1

+* First release under ApamaCommunity.

 ## v1.0.1 (June 2020)